The Sight (film)

-The Sight is a 2000 American-British horror television film starring Andrew McCarthy.
+The Sight is a 2000 horror television film starring Andrew McCarthy.
 It was written and directed by Paul W. S. Anderson, and aired on FX in the United States on October 29, 2000.

 Premise

 Michael Lewis (Andrew McCarthy) is an American architect who is sent to Britain to refurbish an old London hotel, where he soon begins to have strange visions and frightening dreams.